run-nan/open-docs/docs/abilities/business/ONES-API-operation/ONES-API-hijacking.md

 ### **Instruction for use**

-1. Currently, only one plugin can hijack or replace the same API using the ONES API hijacking ability.
-There are conflicts when multiple plugins are configured on the same API.
+1. The difference between the organization-level API and the team-level API is that the url of the team-level API contains `/team/:teamUUID`.
+For the same API: the organization-level API only allows one plugin to hijack; the team-level API allows one plugin in each team to hijack, but only one plugin in the same team is allowed to hijack.
-2. If you modify the plugin configuration file (`config/plugin.yaml`), you need to run `npx op invoke clear` and rerun the `npx op invoke run` directive for the configuration to take effect.
+2. If you modify the plugin configuration file `config/plugin.yaml`, you need to run `npx op invoke clear` and rerun the `npx op invoke run` directive for the configuration to take effect.

 ### Usage of ONES API hijacking ability: